-Garvey Center owner, Builders Inc, will be constructing 36 new apartments at the corner of First and Waco.
+Garvey Center owner, Builders Inc, is constructing 36 new apartments at the corner of First and Waco.
 Tenant parking will be within the Garvey Center's existing garage.
 This new project will dramatically transform the prominent intersection and will be a catalyst for further development along the First Street corridor.
-The project is scheduled for completion in 2013.
+The project is scheduled for completion in 2014.